dsprovider/data-science-portfolio/README.md

 Each project covers different aspects of data science, from data exploration and preprocessing to building and evaluating predictive models.
 So far, you will find:

-- 🏠 **Housing Price Prediction**: a regression model to predict house prices based on features such as square meters, heating, garden, and more.
+- 🏠 **Housing Price Prediction**.
+This project involves creating a regression model to predict house prices based on various features such as square meters, heating options, and garden availability.
   1. Dataset: https://www.kaggle.com/datasets/mirbektoktogaraev/madrid-real-estate-market
-  2. The script utilizes **K-Nearest Neighbors (KNN)** and **Decision Tree** regression models to make predictions.
+  2. Models used: **K-Nearest Neighbors (KNN)** and **Decision Tree** regression models to make predictions.
-  3. Input features: sq_mt_built, n_rooms, n_bathrooms, is_new_development, is_renewal_needed, has_central_heating, has_individual_heating, has_lift, has_private_parking, has_garden.
-Target feature: buy_price
+  3. Input Features:
+     * sq_mt_built
+     * n_rooms
+     * n_bathrooms
+     * is_new_development
+     * is_renewal_needed
+     * has_central_heating
+     * has_individual_heating
+     * has_lift
+     * has_private_parking
+     * has_garden
+  5. Target Feature: buy_price
-  4. For simplicity, the model currently does not consider categorical parameters such as 'neighborhood' or 'energy certificate'.
-Incorporating these factors should be considered for future improvements or updates to the code
+  6. Note: For simplicity, the model currently does not consider categorical parameters such as neighborhood or energy certificate.
+Future improvements should aim to incorporate these factors into the code.
 - 🏢 **Apartment Condition Classification**: a classification model to predict whether an apartment is new or not, using various property features.

 Feel free to explore the code and maybe even pick up a few ideas for your own projects! 🚀